smarter-travel-media/hang-connector/README.md

 emacs hang-connector/connect-distributed-1.properties
 ```

-Create the required topics to be using by the distributed Kafka Connect worker.
+Create the required topics to be used by the distributed Kafka Connect worker.
 Substitute the host name below
 with the host name of a server in your Kafka cluster.

 ```bash